hanwangecon/hanwangecon.github.io/_posts/2021-02-05-first-post.md

 <li>Contracting in a setting with adverse selection: the low-cost researcher may mimic the high-cost for (relatively) high compensation, so there is potential efficiency loss due to the incentive compatibility constraints.</li>
 </ul>
 <li>The cost of an experiment is assumed to be posterior-separable (the expected reduction of uncertainty), and multiplicatively separable with the researcher's type.</li>
 <li>The contract can be based on either the experiment (methods-based) or the realized posterior (results-based).
-Results-based contracts are more realistic, ex. the researcher could be rewarded according to the journal publication.</li>
+Results-based contracts are more realistic, ex. the researcher could be rewarded according to the journal publication.
+It is not easy to contract on the research method, a full experiment containing various counterfacturals. </li>
 </ul>

 <h5>Results (Binary states)</h5>